You can watch Justin Bieber’s concert for Rs 4000 but Rs 76000 takes you backstage

 Are you a Justin Bieber fan worrying over how to collect Rs.
 76000 in order to watch your icon perform live in front of you?
 Well, you don’t have to sweat anymore.
 While rumours are rife that Justin’s concert ticket prices might go up to freaking Rs.
 76,000, let us tell you that it is not true.
 According to BookMyShow.com, Diamond slot seats for the concert will go for Rs 25,000 and not any higher.

 A source told us, “Basically, you have to pay Rs 76,000 only if you want to have a tour of the backstage.
-The VIP tickets or the tickets for Diamond category would only cost Rs.
+The tickets for Diamond category would only cost Rs.
 25,200.”
 So, now you know how much you really have to collect to watch Bieber perform.

 More from the world of Entertainment: